 The ultimate goal of Dr. Puccio’s career trajectory is to research innovative treatment paradigms for individualized care of TBI patients, with an emphasis on the secondary injury mechanisms following TBI.
 Mechanisms include temperature management, brain oxygenation optimization and genetic influences including variations and genomic (for example hypoxic signaling).

-Additional clinical studies include the prospective collection of demographics, blood and cerebrospinal fluid and neurological outcomes for the Neurotrauma Clinical Trials Center in Pittsburgh, (PI: David O. Okonkwo, MD, PhD; co-PI: Ava M. Puccio, RN, PhD); saliva-based biomarkers (PI: Ava M. Puccio, RN, PhD) and genetic repositories (severe TBI, PI: Yvette Conley, PhD; moderate/mild TBI co-PI: David O. Okonkwo, MD, PhD).
-Collaborative external research with the University of Cincinnati (PI: Jed Hartings, PhD) examining the impact of brain seizure-like activity (spreading depressions) on recovery from TBI, and with the University of California, San Francisco (PI: Geoff Manley, MD, PhD) examining and refining a standard for data collection in TBI studies, suitable for use across the broad spectrum of TBI and to explore novel approaches for classification of the initial injury severity and outcome after TBI, making use of emerging technology.
-Collaborative translational research with industry to validate a commercial handheld hematoma detector for detection of an intracranial blood clot in the acute setting (PI: Ava M. Puccio, RN, PhD) and an upcoming blood-based biomarker study examining a point-of-care device with Abbott Laboratories
+Additional clinical studies include the prospective collection of demographics, blood and cerebrospinal fluid and neurological outcomes for the Neurotrauma Clinical Trials Center in Pittsburgh, saliva-based biomarkers and genetic repositories.
+Collaborative external research is ongoing with the University of California, San Francisco, examining and refining a standard for data collection in TBI studies suitable for use across the broad spectrum of TBI and exploring novel approaches for classification of the initial injury severity and outcome after TBI, making use of emerging technology, Transforming Research and Clinical Care Knowledge in TBI (TRACK-TBI).
+In addition, Dr. Puccio is examining aging differences in recovery in the elderly TBI cohort in an adjunct study, TRACK-Geriatric Collaborative.
+Translational research is ongoing with industry to validate a commercial handheld hematoma detector for detection of an intracranial blood clot in the acute setting; a non-invasive intracranial pressure monitoring device and an upcoming blood-based biomarker study examining a point-of-care device with Abbott Laboratories with biorepository efforts at the University of Pittsburgh.

 Chuck Noll Foundation awards grants to concussion researchers